Pauwlo/Bro/Install/README.md

 Select region and keyboard layout(s).

+If you're using Windows 11, press `Shift+F10`, and run the following command: `oobe\BypassNRO`.
+This will reboot the computer and force the OOBE to skip the Microsoft sign in part.

 Make sure you stay offline (click on `I don't have internet` then `Continue with limited setup`), so you can create a local account.
-With a password, please!

-Use secret questions if you feel like needing them.
-I don't.
-I usually just type some long and random string of letters and numbers.

-Decline all "recommended" settings, such as activity history, Cortana, speech recognition, location, etc.
+Decline **all** "recommended" settings, such as activity history, Cortana, speech recognition, location, etc.

 ## Run Init